IronVenom/Animated-Sound-Effects/README.md

 # Animation-and-Sound-Kit
-Animation and Sound Kit made using Paper.js and Howler.js
+Animation and Sound Kit made using Paper.js